From online interactive tools and self-assessments to NHS Health Check – there are lots of ways you can check and assess your health.

 Full terms and conditions can be read here

 If you're aged 40 to 74 you may be eligible for a free NHS Health Check.
 It's a great way to get personalised advice on keeping yourself healthy and active.

-Your NHS Health Check is to make sure some of your body's most important systems are all running smoothly and it helps to spot any potential problems before they cause real damage.
+It checks some of your body's most important systems are all running smoothly and it helps to spot any potential problems before they cause real damage.
 Your blood pressure, cholesterol and BMI will all be checked and your results given to you.
-The check is free of charge, including any follow-up tests or appointments.

 Blood pressure is a measure of the force that your heart uses to pump blood around your body.
 If your blood pressure is high it increases your risk of having a heart attack or stroke.
 High blood pressure is quite common and often has no symptoms.
 The only way to know if you have it is to have your blood pressure checked.